Who doesn’t like a good bowl of comforting pasta? Let me introduce you to the masters of creating artisan pasta in Cambridge, Nonna’s Lab.

 Check out Roberto’s pasta machine.

-I was chuffed when Roberto from Nonna’s Lab contacted me, asking me to trial and review his range of Artisan food.
+I was chuffed when Roberto from Nonna’s Lab contacted me, asking me to review his artisan food range.
 One of my favourite cuisines is Italian.
 I make everything from scratch, including pizzas.
-When I checked out their website and social media, I spotted their fantastic pasta machine.
+I spotted their fantastic pasta machine when I checked out their website and social media.
 It makes every form and shape of pasta in seconds.
 It’s fascinating to watch it.
 Not a cheap piece of kit!

-Roberto hails from the South of Italy, Pulia, and worked in top restaurants in London before coming to Cambridge working at Parkers Tavern for two years.
-Earlier this year Roberto and Gabriella decided to open their place in Ely serving Artisan Italian food.
+Roberto hails from the South of Italy, Pulia, and worked in top restaurants in London before coming to Cambridge to work at Parkers Tavern for two years.
+Earlier this year, Roberto and Gabriella decided to open their place in Ely, serving Artisan Italian food.
 Due to the pandemic, certain developments are taking a bit longer, but they are ready to go!

 Nonna’s Lab offering includes fresh pasta, bread and Focaccia, pasta sauces, pesto and pates and ready-made pasta dishes such as cannelloni and lasagna.
 On top of that, they sell homemade Italian sausages and Bombette.